hotzan0301/stockmarket/README.md

 # Stock Market with ChatGpt

-There are many stock information websites and apps in the market, so accessing stock market information has become easier and faster than the past.
-Anyone can easily navigate websites like Yahoo Finance.
-However, when newcomers enter such websites, they might get stuck wondering where to start.
-For instance, just looking up information on well-known companies like Apple can be quite confusing.
-Even for experienced users, setting up to compare and anlayze stock information for various companies can be time-consuming.
+In today's market, there is an abundance of stock information websites and applications, making access to stock market data faster and more convenient than ever before.
+Navigating popular platforms such as Yahoo Finance has become a straightforward task for virtually anyone.
+Nevertheless, for newcomers, the initial entry into these websites can be quite overwhelming, as they grapple with the question of where to commence their exploration.

-Thanks to the advancement of natural language processing models like ChatGPT, we can see cases of improved user experiences applied in various fields.
+For example, even experienced users may find it a time-consuming challenge to configure their settings for the comparative analysis of stock information across various companies.
+Fortunately, with the advancements in natural language processing models like ChatGPT, we are witnessing remarkable improvements in user experiences applied across diverse domains.

-If ChatGPT were to be applied to a stock information app, it could potentially make it more user-friendly, allowing many people to find stock information more easily and quickly.
+By envisioning the integration of ChatGPT into a stock information application, we have the potential to enhance its user-friendliness significantly.
+Such an implementation would empower a broader audience to effortlessly and expeditiously access the wealth of stock information available.

-This project encompasees web scraping, data storage, work scheduling and orcherstration, web server hosting and web application using AWS cloud service.
-Addtionally, a chat-based interface for users to interact with the stock information database using ChatGPT has been implemented.
+This comprehensive project encompasses a range of functionalities, including web scraping, data storage, task scheduling, orchestration, web server hosting, and the development of web applications, all powered by AWS cloud services.
+Moreover, a chat-based interface has been skillfully incorporated to allow users to interact with the stock information database through ChatGPT.

 ## Overview